ui/stamps-api-docs/source/transaction_api.rst

 Parameter                  Required    Description
 ========================== =========== =========================================================
-token                      Yes         Authentication string invoice_number             Yes         The trannsaction's invoice number date                       Yes         Date when the transaction is executed, in YYYY-MM-DD format
+token                      Yes         Authentication string invoice_number             Yes         The transaction's invoice number date                       Yes         Date when the transaction is executed, in YYYY-MM-DD format
 ========================== =========== =========================================================